DFD Based Threat modelling | Set 1

-DFD based Threat Modelling is one of the method to visually represent the system being modelled with other being Process Diagram based Threat Modelling.
+DFD based Threat Modelling is one of the methods to visually represent the system being modelled with the other being Process Diagram based Threat Modelling.
 By using this approach threat modelling team will be able to identify the key processes in the system and threats to those processes by systematically following the flow of data through the system.
-This approach has following steps:
+This approach has the following steps:

 - View System as an adversary

 - Characterize the system

 Let’s discuss these steps in detail one by one.

 This is the first and the foremost thing to do while modelling a system using DFD Based approach.